xfrancv/manet/README.md

-# MANET: MArkov NETwork learning library
+# MANET: MArkov NETwork learning

 This package implements maximum-margin based algorithms for learning Markov Network classifiers from examples.
 The package supports linearly parameterized MN classifiers with arbitrarily complex pair-wise interactions between labels.
 The inference of the labels leads to solving